se-edu/se-book/common/definitions.md

 <div id="def-cli">

-**CLI App**: An application that has a _Command Line Interface_. i.e. user interacts with the app by typing in commands.
+**CLI application**: An application that has a _Command Line Interface_. i.e. user interacts with the app by typing in commands.

 </div>